What is a position paper?

 The deadline for submitting your position paper will be released here at a later date.
 BIGMUN requires one position paper concerning each topic in your committee, however, some delegates find it useful to write three independent ones.
 As a minimum, your position paper should be a page long and must include your country's position on all the topics to be discussed within your given committee.

 To submit your position paper, you must email it to the chair of your committee at BIGMUN.

 It is not necessary for delegates in the Crisis Committee to write position papers, as their topic is announced at the begining of the conference.

 Writing an effective position paper

-Remember that the aim of a position paper is to give delegates a framework for researching their topics and organising their thoughts.
+The aim of a position paper is to give delegates a framework for researching their topics and organising their thoughts.
 Therefore, the better the position paper, the better prepared you will be.

-An excellent position paper will include:
+An ideal position paper will include:

 A brief introduction to your country and its history concerning the topic and committee;

 Your country’s policies with respect to the issue and your country’s justification for these policies;